Series A Pitch Deck: What Investors Want to See in 2026

 • Usage metrics that predict retention

-Example cohort visual:
+Example cohort data:

 Month 0: 100% revenue (baseline)